 Screaming, hitting, biting, flopping, self-injurious head banging, defiance.
 Does this sound like a regular Wednesday, Friday and Saturday night (or day, if you’re a teacher) with your youngster?
 If so, you must be frustrated and exhausted.
-Challenging behaviour can be so hard to handle, especially if it happens frequently.
+Being able to manage challenging behaviour can be difficult, especially if it happens frequently.

 The good news is that there are things you can do to tame tantrums (even eradicate them), so life is more enjoyable for everyone.
 The first step is to understand who acts out and why.